MicrosoftDocs/visualstudio-docs/docs/code-quality/install-net-analyzers.md

 ## Overview

-.NET compiler platform (Roslyn) analyzers inspect your C# or Visual Basic code for code quality issues.
+.NET compiler platform (Roslyn) analyzers inspect your C# or Visual Basic code for code quality and code style issues.
 You can enable or install these analyzers in one of the following ways:

 - **Enable from the .NET SDK**: Starting in Visual Studio 2019 16.8 and .NET 5.0, these analyzers are [included with the .NET SDK](/dotnet/fundamentals/code-analysis/overview).
 Analysis is enabled, by default, for projects that target .NET 5.0 or later.
 You can enable code analysis on projects that target earlier .NET versions by setting the `EnableNETAnalyzers` property to `true`.
 You can also disable code analysis for your project by setting `EnableNETAnalyzers` to `false`.